Students at FMO

 - Advanced modeling and accounting concepts (flexible timing, stub period adjustment, multiple debt tranches, goodwill analysis etc.);

 This is the same comprehensive financial training used to prepare analysts and managers at top financial institutions and infrastructure funds.

 The course length is over 15 hours.

-First, we will review the basics of wind and solar projects development, so we understand all essential components of project finance transactions in the context of renewable energy.
+First, we will review the basics of M&A transactions, so we understand all essential components of M&A delas in the context of renewable energy industry.

-We will begin financial modeling in the third part, where we will build a financial model for wind and solar projects for the case when SPV pays taxes.
+We will begin financial modeling for complex M&A transaction in the third part, where we will build a complex and flexible M&A model for acquisition of a reneewable energy company.